-If you're not already listening to these excellent podcasts, do yourself a favor and subscribe.
+If you’re not already listening to these feminist podcasts, do yourself a favor and subscribe.

 We love a solid podcast.
 That’s why we have our own.
 But we’re also big fans of women-led podcasts in general.

-The next time you’re stuck in traffic, doing dishes, or just trying to wind down after a long day at work, check out these 12 women-run podcasts.
+The next time you’re stuck in traffic, doing dishes, or just trying to wind down after a long day at work, check out these 12 women-run, feminist podcasts.

 Some of these are hilarious, others are super informative, and all of them are worth your time.
 Put ’em in your ears!